Director Erik Matti’s graphic crime movie is a quantum leap for modern Philippine cinema.

 As for Piolo, he’s saddled with a cumbersome narrative with little else to sink his teeth into.
 His good-looks and natural charm are a draw but only go so far.
 He brings no personality to the role, no emotion, no real conflict.
 You’d think a 32-year-old attorney/NBI agent would be a lot more interesting.
 If he’d been a maverick NBI officer oozing passion and snarky one-liners we’d have had a better Francis Coronel Jr. As such, he wasn’t written that way and we could have done without him.

-In fact, if there’s one thing this movie suffers, it’s an overabundance of characters.
+In fact, if there’s one thing On The Job suffers, it’s an overabundance of characters.
 I already mentioned the crop of names in Piolo’s storyline.
 There are also others who show up briefly and then conveniently disappear (Sgt.
 Acosta’s son; Daniel’s girlfriend who appears for an obligatory sex scene).
 Others are fascinating but underexplored (the smoking lady in the van; Francis’ NBI partner).
 Many of these guys should have been cut during the scriptwriting process.

 The only supporting characters worth caring about are Tatang’s wife and daughter.
 I just wish the scriptwriters had invested more in these persons.
 The big finale is satisfactory but not as devastating as it should have been.
 Again, something a few tweaks to the script could have remedied.